niwciu/LCD_HD44780/ReadMe.md

   2. LCD Keypad Shield for Arduino
   3. Pin connection between LCD Keypad Shield and Nucleo board
 #### How to build and run example
+  1. Open the location in your terminal where you want to clone the repository
-  1. Clone repository to your preferred localization
+  2. .Clone repository to your preferred localization
       ```bash
       git clone https://github.com/niwciu/LCD_HD44780.git
       ```
-  2. Open in terminal folder/location where repository was cloned.
   3. Enter to  LCD_HD44780/hw/STM32G071RB/
       ```bash
       cd .\LCD_HD44780\hw\STM32G071RB\